Programme*

 IATUL Hosts: Sue Roberts and Manuhiri Huatahi (University of Auckland)

-Opening Address: Vice-Chancellor Dawn Freshwater, University of Auckland
+Opening Address: Deputy Vice-Chancellor Operations and Registrar Adrienne Cleland, University of Auckland

 IATUL Welcome - IATUL President Anna Walek